raylutz/daffodil/README.md

 Thus, Pydf is a compromise.
 It is not as wasteful as commonly used list-of-dict for such tables, and is a good choice when rapid appends, inserts, and other mutation is required.

+When Pandas has mixed data types, it can be much larger than a Pydf equivalent.

-It is recommended to use Pydf when processing data row-by-row and with data that does not represent numerical data.
+It is recommended to use Pydf when processing data row-by-row and with data that does not fit the uniform-grid of uniform data, such as for general records with many different types.
 For number crunching, use Numpy.

 ## Supports incremental appends